Abbreviations, Terms, and Definitions of Surrogate Motherhood

 Traditional Surrogate Mother or Traditional Carrier

-In this definition of surrogacy, a woman who goes through artificial insemination to become pregnant as a surrogate mother.
+A woman who goes through artificial insemination to become pregnant as a surrogate mother.
 The baby or babies she carries are biologically her own children.
 She will sign over the legal rights to these children at birth.

 Egg Donor

-The woman who, in some surrogacy arrangements, donates her own eggs or ovum to the process.
+The woman who, in some surrogacy arrangements, donates her eggs or ovum to the process.
 A woman does not need to be involved in surrogacy to be termed an egg donor.

 Intended Parents